-As we move out of lockdown 2 it remains essential that golfers continue to act responsibly and adhere to government and Club advice at all times.
+As we move further out of lockdown 2 on 12th April, it remains essential that golfers continue to act responsibly and adhere to government and Club advice at all times.
 See the links below for the government’s guidance:

-This protocol outlines what members and visitors must do during the continuing pandemic to keep everyone safe.
-Failure to comply with them or with a request from a member of staff or marshal will result in penalties being imposed on the individual concerned.
+This protocol is based on the Government’s pathway and England Golf’s roadmap for existing lockdown 2, adapted to suit our course.
+It is updated as new checkpoints are reached and advice changes.
+It describes what staff, members and visitors must do during the continuing pandemic to keep everyone safe.
+Failure to comply with them or with a request from a member of staff, officer of the Club or marshal will result in penalties being imposed on the individual concerned.

 To play the course, a player must be:

 - a Visitor and must:

 - Not be displaying COVID-19 symptoms